clp90/imprinting_analysis/README.md

 ```

 # Installation
-To install the scripts included in this project, simply download the repository, which includes the main scripts `make_metagenome.py`, `rna_seq_map.sh`, `call_imprinting.sh`, `get_homologs.py` and `comp_imprinting.py`, as well as several helper scripts in their own subfolder `/helper_scripts` and a testing script `run_tests.sh` that can verify the installation.
+Just download the repository, which includes the main scripts `make_metagenome.py`, `rna_seq_map.sh`, `call_imprinting.sh`, `get_homologs.py` and `comp_imprinting.py`, as well as several helper scripts in their own subfolder `/helper_scripts` and a testing script `run_tests.sh` that can verify the installation.

 Several other programs are required to run these scripts.
-These are all freely available, and are listed below along with installation instructions.
-Version indicated in square brackets was used in testing; if something is not working, consider installing the exact version in brackets below.
+These are all freely available, and are listed below.

 ## Required additional programs
 All programs listed below must be on your `$PATH`.
 Indicated version was used in testing, but other versions may also be compatible.